I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 “Little hinges swing big doors.”

-You can change a word or two in a headline and watch your clicks go through the roof.
+Perhaps you can change a word or two in a headline and watch your clicks go through the roof.

-You can rearrange a couple sections of your printed customer newsletter and make your phone start ringing a lot more.
+It could also help to rearrange a couple sections of your printed customer newsletter and make your phone start ringing a lot more.

-You can pay someone who knows that slightly tweaking a blog post title can instantly give it a huge SEO boost and put that post in front of a lot more readers.
+You can pay someone who knows that slightly tweaking a blog post title can instantly give it a huge SEO boost.

 You can simply speak to different people.

-If something’s not working in your business, it doesn’t mean disaster or there’s even a whole lot of “big stuff” to fix.
+If something’s not working in your business, it doesn’t mean disaster.

-It doesn’t mean your price is wrong.
+See, it doesn’t mean your price is wrong.

-It doesn’t mean your offer is wrong.
+Nor does it mean your offer is wrong.

-It almost certainly doesn’t mean you all of a sudden need a brand-new website, logo, and 19-part multivariate conditional-logic automated funnel powered by a 7-engine tech stack.
+• 19-part multivariate conditional-logic automated funnel powered by a 7-engine tech stack.

 It doesn’t mean any number of things are necessarily wrong.